Deposits

 It can be empty, with size 0 bytes, which will assign ownership to the sender of the transaction (i.e., the predecessor in NEAR terminology)

-A simple string that contains an account id, for example alice.near
+A simple string that contains an account id, for example

-A JSON object, referred to as DepositMessage
+A JSON object, referred to as

-, with the following fields:
+, with the following fields:receiver_id

-, a boolean, when false
+, a boolean, whenfalse

 (the default), will execute the intents as a detached promise, decoupling any failure during the execution of the intents from the deposit operation.